thutasann/nexcord/README.md

 # NEXCORD 🌚

-This is the Discord alike app
+This is the Discord alike app ok

 ## Tech stacks